Press brake bending is one of the important procedures in the sheet metal processing industry.

-The bending process is generally performed on the press brake - a mechanical processing tool that is mainly used for sheet metal bending and forming.
+This process is generally performed using a press brake - a mechanical processing tool that is mainly used for sheet metal bending and forming.

-The bending process is mainly used for manufacturing parts and workpieces in various industrious fields.
-Bend parts can deal with small parts as well as large workpieces.
+Bending is a common process used for manufacturing parts and workpieces in various industrious fields.
+It can deal with small parts as well as large workpieces.

-Bending stretches and compresses the sheet metal.
-The external force will only change the shape of the metal plate.
+Bending stretches and compresses sheet metal.
+External force only changes the shape of the metal plate.

-The ductility of sheet metal allows its shape to change, but other parameters remain unchanged, such as volume and thickness.
+The ductility of sheet metal allows its shape to change while other parameters, such as volume and thickness, remain constant.

-What’s more, it is also necessary to match the punches (upper dies) and dies (lower molds) with different heights, shapes, and V-opening sizes.
+Furthermore, it's also necessary to match punches (upper dies) and dies (lower molds) with different heights, shapes, and V-opening sizes.

-The sheet metal is properly placed on the bottom die.
-The punch is lowered on the die through the power of the ram.
+The sheet metal is placed properly on the bottom die, and the punch is lowered on the die through the power of the ram.

-The bending process will repeat the bending stroke several times to form desired profiles.
+The bending process involves repeating the bending stroke several times to achieve the desired profiles.

 The metal plate will rebound slightly after bending.

-In order to ensure that the predetermined bending radius and bending angle remain unchanged, usually during operation, the bending radius should be set to a value greater than the predetermined bending radius, and the final bending angle will also become smaller.
+To ensure that the predetermined bending radius and bending angle remain unchanged, the bending radius should be set to a value greater than the predetermined bending radius during operation.

 Types of Press Brake Bending

-There are different types of sheet metal bending methods.
-These methods are based on the relationship of the end tool position to the material thickness.
+There are different types of sheet metal bending methods, based on the relationship between the end tool position and the material thickness.

-The bending methods are also different in the method of plastic deformation of the plate.
+These methods also differ in the method of plastic deformation of the plate.

-Although the bending techniques are different, the toolings and configurations are basically the same.
+Although the bending techniques are different, the tooling and configurations are basically the same.

 Bending methods are also determined by the material, size, and thickness of sheet metals.

-Bending dimension, bending radius, bending angle, bending curvature and bending position in the workpiece are also essential for the bending methods.
+The bending dimension, bending radius, bending angle, bending curvature, and bending position in the workpiece are also essential for the bending methods.

-In the process of bending, the metal plate should be placed on the V-shaped die, and the punch presses the metal plate into the V-shaped die under the action of pressure.
+During the bending process, the metal plate is placed on the V-shaped die, and the punch presses the metal plate into the V-shaped die under the action of pressure.

 The bending angle of the metal plate is determined by the pressure point of the punch.